SeaDve/Kooha/README.md

 The main features of Kooha include the following:
 * 🎙️ Record microphone, desktop audio, or both at the same time
 * 📼 Support for WebM, MP4, GIF, and Matroska formats
-* 🖥️ Select a monitor, a window, or a portion of the screen to record
+* 🖥️ Select a monitor or a portion of the screen to record
-* 🗔 Multiple sources selection
 * 🛠️ Configurable saving location, pointer visibility, frame rate, and delay
 * 🚀 Experimental hardware-accelerated encoding